 “I don’t like it”—The most dreaded of all design feedback from your client/boss/co-worker.
-This isn’t so much a matter of your ego being damaged, it’s just not useful or constructive criticism.
+This isn’t so much a matter of your ego is damaged, it’s just not useful or constructive criticism.

-In order to do better we need feedback grounded in understanding of user needs.
+In order to do better, we need feedback grounded in an understanding of user needs.
 And we need to be sure it’s not coming from solely the client’s aesthetic preferences, which may be impeccable but may not be effective for the product.

 Aesthetics are a matter of taste.
 Design is not just aesthetics.
 I’m always saying it, but it’s worth repeating: there are aesthetic decisions in design, but they are meant to contribute to the design as a whole.
 The design as a whole is created for an audience, and with goals in mind, so objectivity is required and should be encouraged.

 Is the client offering an opinion based on her own taste, trying to reflect the taste of the intended audience, or trying to solve a perceived problem for the user?
 Don’t take “I don’t like it” at face value and try to respond to it without more communication.

 To elicit the type of feedback we want from clients, we should encourage open-ended critiques that explain the reasons behind the negative feedback, critiques that make good use of conjunctions like “because.”
 “I don’t like it because…” is already becoming more valuable feedback.

 Designer: Why don’t you like the new contact form design?